kenantr37/Panteon-Demo/README.md

 # Panteon-Demo
- Hypercasual Game Demo made by me for interview with Panteon Games.
+ Hypercasual Game Case Study made by me for interview with Panteon Games.